 Off-Site Construction Council Releases Results of Industry Survey

-The National Institute of Building Sciences Off-Site Construction Council (OSCC) conducted a survey in the fall of 2014 to gain an understanding of how the U.S. construction sector is using off-site construction techniques and technologies.
-The report compiling the results of that industry survey is now available for download.
+Four years after the National Institute of Building Sciences Off-Site Construction Council (OSCC) conducted an initial survey to gain an understanding of how the U.S. construction sector is using off-site construction techniques and technologies, the Council issued a follow-up survey to see how the industry’s use has changed.
+Today, at its annual meeting held during Building Innovation 2019: The National Institute of Building Sciences Seventh Annual Conference and Expo, the OSCC released the report compiling the 2018 industry survey results.

-A total of 312 participants from around the country responded to the survey.
+A total of 205 participants from around the country responded to the 2018 survey.
 The respondents came from across the building industry, representing the diversity of stakeholders involved in the decision making and implementation of off-site construction.
-They included architects, engineers, contractors and construction managers, subcontractors and owners/developers.
+They included construction management and general contractors, engineers, trade contractors, architects and owners/developers.

-- The participants (who could select multiple categories) are using off-site elements for commercial construction, industrial, healthcare, education, multi-family and hospitality (and, though the survey was not intended to address it, single family residential construction).
+- The participants (who could select multiple categories) are using off-site elements for commercial construction, industrial, healthcare, education, multi-family, hospitality, single-family and data center construction.

-- Participants experienced improved project stakeholder collaboration when employing off-site methods.
-According to 78% of respondents, off-site construction requires moderately higher or significantly higher levels of stakeholder engagement.
-However, that increased integration and collaboration throughout the delivery process can result in higher quality and reduced changes throughout construction.
+- Respondents indicated that although off-site construction requires moderately or significantly higher levels of engagement, the increased integration and collaboration throughout the delivery process can result in higher quality and reduced changes throughout construction.